hawky358/ha_creality_ws/README.md

 ### 3) Optional: camera mode

-If auto-detection doesn’t choose your preferred stream, you can force it under the integration’s Configure dialog:
+If auto-detection doesn't choose your preferred stream, you can force it under the integration's Configure dialog:

+- **Camera Mode**:
-- Camera Mode: `auto` (default) | `mjpeg` | `webrtc`
+  - `auto` (default) - Automatically detect based on printer model
+  - `mjpeg` - Force direct MJPEG stream (K1 family style)
+  - `webrtc` - Force WebRTC-to-MJPEG conversion (K2 family style)

+**Note:** When forcing `webrtc` mode, the integration will use WebRTC-to-MJPEG conversion, which requires the WebRTC dependencies (`aiortc`, `av`, etc.) to be installed.

 ---